appsmithorg/appsmith-docs/setup/instance-configuration/github-login.md

 **6.** [**Restart the Appsmith instance**](./)

-{% hint style="success" %}
-Github Login should now be enabled for your Appsmith installation.
+> Github Login should now be enabled for your Appsmith installation.
 If you are running appsmith behind an ELB / Proxy, please configure Nginx [following this guide](../../troubleshooting-guide/deployment-errors.md#oauth-sign-up-not-working)
-{% endhint %}